 Going on free tours or not

-Now, to be fair, I’ve never heard of a guide who hasn’t been tipped at the end of the tour.
-But that’s not my pet peeve about free tours.
-My concern is that if you choose to go on a free tour, you’re perpetuating a business model which is not sustainable.
+I’ve never heard of a guide who hasn’t been tipped at the end of the tour.
+But my concern is that if you choose to go on a free tour, you’re perpetuating a business model that isn’t sustainable.
 Not to mention how big the groups have to be to make it worthwhile for the guide.

 Supporting local businesses

 This one is not an easy guideline to follow, I admit.
-And probably most people don’t nail it on the head until they’ve visited the same place more than twice.
+Most people probably don’t nail it on the head until they’ve visited the same place a few times.
 However, most tourists only travel to one place once, unless they have a vacation home on their destination.

 As much as supporting local businesses seems like a pretty straightforward thing to do, you’re always at risk of getting on a tour that partners with tourist traps.
-I also don’t want to spark a discussion on what makes a local business local.
+I don’t want to spark the discussion on what makes a local business local.

 The question of mobility